 The one-day event will feature mentorship modules where students will be paired with mentors to discuss ways to survive on the job market with an agricultural background.
 The college dialogue aims at redirecting students’ attention to making Agric a priority career choice.

-The Agribusiness training on Business plan proposal writing, takes off the next day, as a practical training session for entrepreneurs, farmers and agribusiness persons on how to write credit-yielding business plans to bait investors and partners so as to boost their expansion plans.
+Ms Akosa said the agribusiness training on business plan proposal writing, takes off the next day, as a practical training session for entrepreneurs, farmers and agribusiness persons on how to write credit-yielding business plans to bait investors and partners so as to boost their expansion plans.

-“Workshops, training programs and farm tours will also be organized during this period...
-It’s our flagship program and has set the benchmark for other programs to be rolled out every year by the Secretariat”, Nana Akyaa Akosa explained.
+“Workshops, training programs and farm tours will also be organized during this period… it’s our flagship program and has set the benchmark for other programs to be rolled out every year by the Secretariat”, Nana Akyaa Akosa said.